 The steps above may sound brief but the process of applying for a letter of administration requires patience and attention to detail.
 While it is possible to apply for a letter of administration yourself, it is always recommended to rely on a professional to avoid mistakes and confusion during the process.
 Hiring a professional would also help you to quicken the legal process and avoid going back and forth with your application due to missing documents or details.

-Talk to Sim & Rahman today to learn more on applying for a letter of administration!
+Talk to probate lawyer Sim & Rahman today to learn more on applying for a letter of administration!